OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 #### Building FFmpeg with MTL_GPU_DIRECT Enabled
 To take advantage of the MTL_GPU_DIRECT feature, you must compile FFmpeg with this option enabled.
 Here’s how to do it:

-1. Clone the FFmpeg Repository: Ensure you have the latest version of FFmpeg source code from the official repository:
 ```bash
 ./configure --enable-shared --disable-static --enable-nonfree --enable-pic --enable-gpl --enable-libopenh264 --enable-encoder=libopenh264 --enable-mtl --extra-cflags="-DMTL_GPU_DIRECT_ENABLED"
 ```